HighOnWater/Unix-Like-Shell/README.md

 # MelodyShell
-This is a very basic implementation of unix-like shell.
+This is an implementation of Unix-like shell as part of an academic project.

-PHASE 1:
-  STILL BUGGY
-  - Takes I/P and executes basic commands

-ITS A WORKING IN PROGRESS.